 EDS 248.
 Human Development and Learning.
-Cognitive, socioemotional and personality development through the lifespan (with emphasis on birth through early adulthood) as influences on the learning process.
+Cognitive, socio-emotional and personality development through the lifespan (with emphasis on birth through early adulthood) as influences on the learning process.
 Includes analysis of theories, empirical research and current issues in human development and learning as applied to school learning.
-3 units.
+Units: 3.0.

 EDS 249.
 Special Seminar: School Psychology.
 Individual projects or directed reading.
 Note: Departmental petition required.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit/No Credit.
+Units: 1.0-3.0.

 EDS 250.
 Education Research.
 Studies qualitative and quantitative methods in the development of reliable knowledge in the field of education.
 Includes identification and formulation of research problems, research designs and presentation of reports representative of different research strategies.
 Classified students are encouraged to take this course early in their graduation programs.
 Prerequisite: Graduate status.
-3 units.
+Units: 3.0.

 EDS 251.
 Education for a Democratic, Pluralistic Society.
 Advanced study of social and psychological issues which need to be considered in education relating to the client, the educator, the community and society.
 Addresses implications of theories of learning, assessment, individual differences and social/political influences.
 Prerequisite: Graduate status.
-3 units.
+Units: 3.0.

 EDS 252A.
 Advanced Teacher Induction Seminar.
 Leads to the development of a Professional Level II Education Specialist Credential induction plan for the support and professional development of the teacher credential candidate as required by the California Commission on Teacher Credentialing.
 The candidate, the university advisor, and the employer's representative work together to plan course work, and provide individual assistance, and professional development opportunities to address individual performance goals.
 Seminar.
-Prerequisite: EDS 252B.
-Graded Credit/No Credit.
-2 units.
+Prerequisite: Admission to Special Education Level II program.
+Corequisite: EDS 252B.
+Graded: Credit/No Credit.
+Units: 2.0.

 EDS 252B.
 Advanced Teacher Induction Seminar Lab.
 Level II candidate, university advisor/supervisor and employer's representative work collaboratively to develop a professional plan which relates to the CCTC standards and the individual learning needs of the student.
 The class is designed as a lab to support the acquisition of all proscribed Level II standards and to support the development of the candidate's professional portfolio for assessment of designated competencies.
 Prerequisite: Admission to Special Education Level II program.
-Corequisite: EDS 252A Graded Credit/No Credit.
-1 unit.
+Corequisite: EDS 252A Graded: Credit/No Credit.
+Units: 1.0.

 EDS 254.
 Advanced Positive Behavior Support for Students with Significant Behavioral Challenges.
 Providing strategies for creating positive, supportive, and respectful environments with emphasis on comprehensive behavioral supports, social skills instruction, crisis management, and effective instruction for students experiencing persistent and/or serious behavioral and emotional problems.
 Collaboration with mental health and other agency personnel; ongoing assessment, data based management and preventive strategies, as well as non-aversive strategies in the least restrictive environment, particularly inclusive and supported environments will be stressed.
 Prerequisite: EDS 120A, EDS 120B.
-3 units.
+Units: 3.0.

 EDS 260A.
 Psychological, Social, and Medical Aspects of Disability.
 Psychological, social, and medical aspects of various congenital, hereditary, and trauma-induced disabilities are studied in-depth, particularly their relationship to vocational adjustment.
 The etiology, treatment, prognosis, and limitations caused by various disabling medical conditions are covered as well as such factors as depression, denial and dependency as they occur or are related to these disabling conditions.
 Emphasis is also given to the concepts of motivation, self-concept, and personal and societal attitudes toward disability.
-Prerequisite: Approval as a candidate for the MS degree in Counseling, Fall only.
-3 units.
+Prerequisite: Approval as a candidate for the MS degree in Counseling.
+Units: 3.0.

 EDS 260B.
 Psychological, Social, and Medical Aspects of Disability.
 This is a two-part course.
 Both EDS 260A and EDS 260B are required.
 EDS 260A is not a prerequisite for 260B.
-Spring only.
-3 units.
+Units: 3.0.